metrorailings/OwlBlog/content/posts/week-13-supercontest-picks-1.md

 ***

 **Indianapolis covers if**
-Houston's secondary and slow linebackers give up first downs to Indy's skill position players.
+Houston's secondary and slow linebackers give up quite a few first downs to Phillip Rivers and his skill position players.

 **Houston covers if**
 Deshaun Watson can somehow make magic with what little weaponry he has available to him.
 Houston's defense will need to find a way to gift their offense with additional possessions if they want to give Watson and company a shot at winning here.